jessyvee/React-Dictionary-App/dictionary-app/README.md

 This will start the development server and open the app in your default web browser at http://localhost:3000.
 You can now search for English words and get their definitions.

+## How to Use
+To search for the definition of a word, simply type the word in the search box and press the Enter key or click on the "Search" button.
+The app will make a request to the Free Dictionary API and display the definition of the word on the screen.
+You can search for as many words as you want.